 LOCAL COMPREHENSIVE PLAN CONSISTENCY: Page 6-17 in the 2008 Garrett County Comprehensive Plan states as a recommended transportation policy and action: "Coordinate with SHA to assess the feasibility of upgrading MD 495 to provide an alternative north-south route through the County, as described in Section 6.2.5."
 Section 6.2.5 further clarifies by suggesting the "reconfiguration of MD 495 as a major collector with wider shoulders".
-This project is in alignment with those goals and supports the Maryland Transportation Plan objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'.
+This project is in alignment with those goals and supports the Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'.

-5) US 219 (Garrett Highway) and Kings Run Road and Builders Way intersections; evaluation of intersections for potential safety improvements.
+3) US 219 and Kings Run Road and Builders Way intersections - safety improvements

-PURPOSE/JUSTIFICATION: US 219 carries significant traffic volumes especially to the north of Oakland.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County asks for SHA's certified traffic safety engineers to conduct an evaluation of the aforementioned intersections, which are combined in this item due to their proximity.
+A report should be prepared outlining options for safety improvements at both locations.
+The county believes the addition of turning lanes at both locations will significantly diminish the risk of accidents.
+US 219 carries significant traffic volumes especially to the north of Oakland.
 The intersections at Kings Run Road and Builders Way are located at the bottom and top, respectively, of a steep slope.
 Traffic heading south into Oakland is traveling at speed descending to the intersection with Kings Run Road and has trouble slowing down for traffic turning left onto Kings Run Road.
 A short distance south traffic cresting the hill does not see traffic turning left into Builders Way until it is difficult to stop.